fatimaabr/GCP-Project/README.md

 ### a.
 Create a GCP Project

 - First, I created a new **Google Cloud project** via the [Google Cloud Console](https://console.cloud.google.com/).
-- After creating the project, I noted the onyx-etching-450221-s4 because I needed it later.
+- After creating the project, I noted the id-project onyx-etching-450221-s4 because I needed it later.

 ### b.
 Enable Cloud Run and Cloud Build